noorrbutt/Library-Management-System/README.md

 ## ✨ Features

+### 🏛️ Multi-Tenant Architecture
+- **Isolated Libraries** — Each admin creates their own library instance; books, members, and records are fully scoped to that library
+- **Defined Roles** — Only Owners of the respective library can add or remove members from their library.
+- **Google OAuth Routing** — First-time Google sign-in users are redirected to create a library; returning users land directly on their dashboard
+- **Library Settings** — Only Owners i.e. Creators of the library can rename their library from the profile page
+- **Zero Cross-Library Leakage** — Every ORM query is scoped by a `library` ForeignKey; URL manipulation cannot expose another library's data

+  ### 📊 Analytics Dashboard
+- **Real-time Statistics** — Total books, issued count, overdue count, total members — all scoped to the current library
+- **Trend Charts** — 6-month line chart of issuance and return patterns (Chart.js)
+- **Books Status** — Doughnut chart showing available vs issued vs overdue
+- **Top Books** — Most frequently issued titles ranked by issue count
+- **Activity Feed** — Latest 15 issuance events at a glance
+- **Low Stock Alerts** — Books with quantity ≤ threshold flagged on dashboard

 ### 📖 Book Management
 - **CRUD Operations** — Add, update, delete books with inline bulk editing and bulk deletion
 - **Advanced Search & Filter** — Search by title, filter by category (10+ options) and language (English / Urdu)